bartoszlenar/Validot/docs/DOCUMENTATION.md

 }
 ```

-_Comments are usually placed below the code sample, but that's not the rock solid principle.
-The important thing is only that they are related with the preceding point, while the next point starts the new thing._
+_Comments are usually placed below the code sample, but that's not the rock-solid principle.
+The important thing is that they are related to the preceding point, while the next point starts the new thing._

 - Vast majority of the code snippets live as functional tests in the [separate project](../tests/Validot.Tests.Functional/).